danielstaal/project/REPORT.md

 <img src="https://github.com/danielstaal/project/blob/master/doc/App.PNG?raw=true" width="800">

-The App created in this project is a local computer application, running in a python environment using a module called Tkinter.
-In the left window graphs about average time and lengths from a certain print are displayed.
-In the right window the user can see an example solution for the amount of connections that is selected in the left window.
+The App created in this project is a local computer application, running in a python environment using a canvas module called Tkinter.
+In the left window, graphs about average time and lengths from a certain print are displayed.
+In the right window, the user can see an example solution for the amount of connections that is selected in the left window.

 #### Technical Design
+The core of the program to find a solution given a netlist and a print is in the file called Astar3D.py.
+This file receives the setup of this particular problem an returns a solution and the computation time that was needed to find this solution.
+This program is used to build up a database of results using different prints and randomly generated netlists.
+In the application information from this database can be examined.
+In the application no real time results are generated but rather taken from this database.
+Now a more detailed description of the two separate parts will be given.

+##### Finding a single solution
+The algorithm to find a valid solution to connect all the connections from in netlist in a particular print consists of several features.
+To find the shortest path from A to B, the A* algorithm is being used.

+##### The application